Data storage: File-oriented system

 Editing:

-It is easy to edit any information stored in computers in sort of files.
+information stored in computers in sort of files.

 Specific application programs or editing software are often used for this purpose.